chrisadoorn/commitextractor/src/analyses_evert/readme.md

 OTP behaviours, sort of contract, a callback function must implement them

 The Erlang standard library includes the following OTP behaviours:
+ - gen_server — Generic implementation of a stateful server process
+ - supervisor — Provides error handling and recovery in concurrent systems
-¡ gen_server — Generic implementation of a stateful server process ¡ supervisor — Provides error handling and recovery in concurrent systems ¡ application — Generic implementation of components and libraries ¡ gen_event — Provides event-handling support
+ - supervisor — Provides error handling and recovery in concurrent systems
+ - application — Generic implementation of components and libraries
+ - gen_event — Provides event-handling support
-¡ gen_statem — Runs a finite state machine in a stateful server process Elixir provides its own wrappers for the most frequently used behaviours via the modules GenServer, Supervisor, and Application.
+ - gen_statem — Runs a finite state machine in a stateful server process

+Elixir provides its own wrappers for the most frequently used behaviours via the modules GenServer, Supervisor, and Application.